haowenz/chromap/README.md

-threshold to make a correction by setting **--bc-probability-threshold** (set to 0.9 by default) to a large value (e.g., 0.975) to only make reliable corrections. single-cell ATAC-seq data, such as 10x Genomics, may come in multiple lanes and have multiple read files, and you can use "," to add multiple files as mentioned [above](#general)
+threshold to make a correction by setting **--bc-probability-threshold** (set to 0.9 by default) to a large value (e.g., 0.975) to only make reliable corrections. single-cell ATAC-seq data, such as 10x Genomics, may come in multiple lanes and have multiple read and barcode files, and you can use "," to add multiple files as [above](#general)

 #### <a name="map-hic"></a>Map Hi-C short reads